What does audiovisual translation or localisation involve?

-The complete audiovisual location consists of translation of dialogues and subtitles, their adaptation to market needs, voice-over recording, and also, in some cases, editing and post-production.
-There are three movie-localization techniques, i.e. voice-over, dubbing, and subtitling:
+Complete audiovisual localisation consists of translation of dialogues and subtitles, followed by adaptation to market needs, voice-over recording, and, in some cases, editing and post-production.
+There are three main movie-localization techniques: voice-over, dubbing, and subtitling:

-Voice-over – actor voices are recorded over the original audio track which can be heard in the background.
+Voice-over – recording actor voices over the original audio track, which can still be heard in the background.

-Dubbing – adding voices to the previously recorded material.
+Dubbing – adding voices on top of previously recorded material.

-Subtitling/captioning – putting a written translation of spoken dialogues or songs on screen, simultaneously with the audio; this technique is also used as a convenience for the deaf.
+Subtitling/captioning – putting written translation of spoken dialogues or songs on screen simultaneously with the audio; this technique is also used as a convenience for the hearing impaired.

-Despite the fact that in Poland for many years the most popular has been the voice-over technique, subtitles have started to gain popularity, especially in the case of educational films, training, documentaries, commercials, presentations, etc. Moreover, subtitles affect the learning of foreign languages!
-That is why the people of countries such as Norway, Sweden or Romania, where all film productions not intended for children are almost always created with subtitles instead of voice-over or dubbing, are so good with foreign languages!
+Despite the fact that in Poland for many years the most popular one has been the voice-over technique, subtitles are gainining popularity especially in educational films, documentaries, commercials, presentations, training videos, and so on.
+The added value in subtitles is that they assist the learning of foreign languages.
+That is why people in countries such as Norway, Sweden or Romania, where all film productions not intended for children are almost always created with subtitles instead of voice-over or dubbing, are so good with foreign languages!

-Please feel free to listen to my voice sample in Lithuanian (the poem “Senelės pasaka” (“Grandma’s Tale”) by Salomėja Nėris).
-The full recording has been used to replace the voice of the Spanish actress.
+Please take a moment of your time to listen to my voice sample in Lithuanian (the poem “Senelės pasaka” (“Grandma’s Tale”) by Salomėja Nėris).
+The full recording was used to replace the voice of the Spanish actress.

 we would be living

 What are the common challenges faced by film translators?